CleanroomMC/cleanroom-website/docs/groovy-script/mods/abyssaltweaker/materialization.md

 Turns Crystals from a Crystal Bag into an output item.

 :::::::::: details Warning {open id="warning"}
-The Materializer compatibility will only take the first item that satisfies each ingredient into account.
-This is fine if ItemIngredients are used, but will not work with OrIngredients and the like.
+The Materializer compatibility requires that all input items are Abyssalcraft crystals.
+This is checked via looking at the first entry of getMatchingStacks, which is then used as the input item.
+This means the IIngredient used should be obtained via the item Object Mapper.
 ::::::::::

 ## Identifier